Ivanna1026386/Projects/README.md

 # Projects
 Here you can see the projects on which I had the opportunity to work on my one and with my classmates during my University studies.
-In the folder 'Report' you find the Matlab project on the Breast Cancer Detection.
+In the folder 'Breast Cancer' you find the Matlab project on the Breast Cancer Detection.
 The LDA.ipynb is a little project on the NLP.
-The "Opioid use abuse" folder contanins a project on the binary classification.
+The "Opioid use abuse" folder contanins a Python project on the binary classification.